Skip to Main Content

 Loan terms Standard term is 10 years 5 to 20 years

-Main benefits Income-driven repayment plans, loan forgiveness options, extended deferment and forbearance Low starting rates, no origination fees in most cases, different repayment options
+Main benefits Income-driven repayment plans Loan forgiveness options through some programs Extended deferment Forbearance and no credit checks (except for PLUS loans) Low starting rates No origination fees in most cases Different repayment options

-Who is it best for Most borrowers Borrowers with extremely good credit who plan to pay off their loans quickly
+Who is it best for?
+Most borrowers who qualify Borrowers with exceptional credit who plan to pay off their loans quickly

 Federal student loans

-• Direct Subsidized Loans: are available for undergraduate students with financial need, and they cover all accrued interest while you’re in school and during deferment and grace periods.
+• Direct Subsidized Loans: These are available for undergraduate students with financial needs, and they cover all accrued interest while you’re in school and during deferment and grace periods.

-• Direct PLUS Loans: are offered to graduate students and parents of dependent undergraduate students, and they’re the only type that doesn’t have a dollar-amount cap on how much you can borrow.
+• Direct PLUS Loans: PLUS Loans are offered to graduate students and parents of dependent undergraduate students, and they’re the only type that doesn’t have a dollar-amount cap on how much you can borrow.
+The cap is based on the cost of attendance minus other financial aid you receive.

 Benefits of federal student loans